Poto Williams

-Munokoa Poto Williams MP (born 7 January 1962) is a New Zealand Labour Party politician and a member of Parliament.
+Munokoa Poto Williams MP (born 7 January 1962) is a New Zealand Labour Party politician and former member of Parliament.
 She was elected in a 2013 by-election and served as Minister of Conservation and Minister for Disability Issues in the Sixth Labour Government.

 Early life and education

 Williams is of Cook Island descent.
 Her parents, Nahora and Marion Williams, migrated to New Zealand in the 1950s.
 She was born in Wellington and grew up in Auckland, where she attended Beresford Street School and Auckland Girls' Grammar.
 Williams graduated from Southern Cross University in Australia with an MBA.

 Professional career

 Williams has a background working on family and sexual violence issues.
 She has worked for the Ministry of Education, BirthRight, Healthcare NZ and disability agencies.
 She has served as a member of the Community Child Protection Review Panel, was involved in the Waitakere Community Law Service and Community Waitakere, and was part of the Living Wage Campaign and the LIFEWISE Big Sleepout.

-She moved from Auckland to Christchurch's suburb of New Brighton in January 2013 to take up a position as regional manager of the St John of God Hauora Trust but resigned from that role to run for Parliament later that year.
+She moved from Auckland to the Christchurch suburb of New Brighton in January 2013 to take up a position as regional manager of the St John of God Hauora Trust but resigned from that role to run for Parliament later that year.